Moozzuzz/Apps4HA/miniDLNA/DOCS.md

 ## Contribute to this app (addon)
-Submit your translation as Feature-request or pull-request
+Submit your translation as Feature-request or pull-request.